ooaklee/ghatd/README.md

 # GHAT(D)

 GHAT(D) is an open-source, opinionated, and free full-stack web application foundation based on the Go programming language.
 Its name is an acronym that stands for Go, HTMX, Alpine.js, Tailwind, and DaisyUI, which originally formed the foundational stack.
 Over time, for improved usability, it has also been extended to support most Vite-compatible front-end stacks (tested with Vue).
 The aim is to make GHAT(D) a solid base for creating highly portable, scalable, and performant full-stack projects.
-Whether you need just a backend, a landing page, or even a blog (coming soon), you can still utilise GHAT(D) without committing to a hidden application container.
+Whether you need just a backend, a landing page, or a content-driven application, you can still utilise GHAT(D) without committing to a hidden application container.

 We recognise that everyone has unique needs, and ideally their solutions should not start with a messy foundation that requires cleaning up before building.
-To reduce cognitive load and make preparation easier, we have introduced "builder blocks" which we call `Details`.
+To reduce cognitive load and make preparation easier, we have introduced "building blocks" which we call `Details`.
 A `Detail` is an independent application that can function both within a GHAT(D) project and on its own.
-At present, we only support `api`, `web`, `web-vite` (WIP) typed `Details`.
+GHAT(D) supports `api`, `web`, and `web-vite` Detail types.

 ## Motivation